-10. After you add devices to the OSCONFIG ITSOTEST in the following examples, you can add those device definitions to an Esoteric or Console if applicable.
+10. After you add devices to the OSCONFIG ITSOTEST, you can add those device definitions to an Esoteric or Console if applicable.

 11.2.2 Defining extra operating system LPARs in a channel subsystem

 Here are considerations for a new (unreserved) partition: